rahuldagar940/Assignment7/README.md

-# Angular Project for front end of my PhotoApp.
+Angular Project for front end of my PhotoApp.
-For Backend please see PhotoApp repository
+For Backend please see PhotoApp repository.
+Please look into master branch for code.